Irazu Costa Rica Restaurant

 Irazu Costa Rican Restaurant is a Latin American restaurant in Chicago, Illinois that opened in 1990.
-It is cash only and BYOB.
-Irazu is located on the storied Milwaukee Avenue (Chicago) in the Bucktown/Wicker Park neighborhood on Chicago's north side.
-The name Irazu takes its name from a volcano in Costa Rica.
+It is located on Milwaukee Avenue in the Bucktown/Wicker Park neighborhood on Chicago's north side.
+The restaurant takes its name from the Irazú volcano in Costa Rica.

 Menu

-The menu is known for its Costa Rican sandwiches, traditional dishes, burritos, and non-alcoholic drinks, especially milkshakes.
-Owner Henry Cerdas described it as "Latin soul cuisine-an overlap of Mexican and South American food," and intended to be a casual, non-pretentious atmosphere suitable for kids.
+The menu offers Costa Rican sandwiches, traditional dishes, burritos, and non-alcoholic drinks, and milkshakes.
+Owner Henry Cerdas described it as "an overlap of Mexican and South American food."